 - Trustee’s Foreclosure Sale

-While the above outlines the basic foreclosure procedure, the reality is that notice requirements, IRS liens, bankruptcies, military service of borrower, along with other laws create foreclosure a very technical process.
-Whether you’re in the job of lender or borrower, The Stallings Law Firm will help assess all your Foreclosure needs.
+While the above outlines the basic foreclosure procedure, the reality is that notice requirements, IRS liens, bankruptcies, military service of the borrower, along with other laws cause foreclosure to be a very technical process.
+Whether you’re in the job of lender or borrower, The Stallings Law Firm will help assess all your foreclosure needs.